Bubi people: History

 With the arrival of Portuguese explorer Fernando Po, life changed drastically for the native Bubi.
 Explorers killed the Bubis, and those Bubi who escaped the explorers caught diseases such as whooping cough, smallpox, and dysentery from the foreigners.
 For several centuries, Europeans attempted to penetrate the island of Bioko.
 They, however, were met with staunch resistance, purported savagery, by the Bubi.
 A German Gold Coast merchant wrote "The island of Fernando Po is inhabited by a savage and cruel sort of people," and that Europeans did not dare to dock upon their beaches, for fear of surprise attacks from natives with dart-weapons.
 Surprise attacks on explorers and colonists were a common phenomenon during this period—in fact, the Bubi had a system of social rank that depended largely on how many rivals a man had killed through stealth or subterfuge.
 Because of this, the Bubi remained unconquered by European imperialism until the start of the 20th century.
-Led by their kings, the Bubi were well aware of the slave trade in the region and, for centuries, were highly guarded of outsiders.
-This was later reduced when the island leadership began to trade and barter with the Europeans, thus the Europeans were able to infiltrate the island's social and political structures.
+Led by their kings, the Bubi were well aware of the slave trade in the region and, for centuries, were very wary of outsiders.
+This was later reduced when the island leadership began to trade and barter with the Europeans, so Europeans were able to infiltrate the island's social and political structures.

 Gradually, European influence on the island increased.
 Portugal laid claim to it, and then traded it to Spain.
 By the early 19th century, Bioko was a short-term integral point in the transfer of slaves from mainland Africa to the Americas.
-However, the flow of humans trafficked through the port was constantly intervened by indigenous groups who organized to steal and free many of those transported.
+However, the flow of humans trafficked through the port was constantly disrupted by indigenous groups who organized to steal and free many of those transported.
 The port was closed by the end of the 19th century at the order of the British government who set up military occupation of the port for the latter half of the century.
 Over time, the influence of the Bubi has greatly diminished, and they are now a minority upon the island, as well as in the nation of Equatorial Guinea itself.